sensible-hq/sensible-docs/readme-sync/v0/welcome/cheat/draft-comments.md

-TODO I think this isn't source of turth but change tyruth to include zero-index tiebrearker
+TODO doublecheck senseml. and update for zero-index tiebrearker

 ```json
 {